 Why is power development important for a triathlete?
 The short answer is that improving RFD decreases injury risk, improves economy, and directly improves force capability and efficiency of each step, stroke, or cycle.
 Higher force capability, when generated at a high rate of development, means that you can improve your stride length while maintaining frequency, thus improving your race times.

 RFD is an aspect of performance that can best be improved by incorporating strength training and plyometrics.
 This brings us back to how changing the training approach after improving maximum force capability can be an integral component.
 As triathlon training mimics race day, strength training should progress into more power development.
 This can be accomplished by implementing plyometric training such as box jumps.

 Building Race Specific Strength

 On the bike, strength can be gained with a focus on adding resistance through hilly routes, hill climbs, headwinds, and big gear work.
-Just like on the bike, to gain strength running, find some hills!
-Running hills helps increase power output and enhances running economy.
-Hill training greatly increases the force load, so be sure to progress properly.
+Similarly, running on inclines helps increase power output and enhances running economy.
+Just remember that hill training greatly increases the force load, so be sure to progress properly.

-Swim: 2400 yards working on combined upper/lower/core strength
+Monday: Swim 2400 yards while working on full-body strength